-I recently completed my DPhil in Modern Languages (French and Portuguese) at Wolfson College, Oxford.
+I completed my DPhil in Modern Languages (French and Portuguese) at Wolfson College, Oxford.
 Before that I did a BA in English Literature at Cambridge University and an MPhil in International Relations at Oxford University.

 My research sits between postcolonial literary studies, comparative literature and political thought.
 My current writing is particularly motivated by an attempt to understand the political dimensions of form, aesthetics, translation and interpretation in the conjuncture of African decolonization.

 My doctoral research focussed on twentieth-century African anti-colonial thought in French and Portuguese.
 Grounded in archival work and in critical theory, the project considered the connections between two journals published in Europe by African writers: Présence Africaine, launched in Paris in 1947, and Mensagem, published between 1948 and 1964 in Lisbon.
 In my DPhil I consider how anti-colonial thinking about aesthetics, literature, political community and geographical space can inform debates in comparative literature and postcolonial literary studies today.
 I also make the case for understanding the literary journal as a key form in twentieth century African letters.

 I am now developing a project about print cultures, cinema, radio and performance in Conakry in the 1960s.
 In the early years of independence from the French empire, the city became an important site of transnational and multilingual cultural production, as well as a hub of resistance against ongoing Portuguese colonialism.

 I am drawn to the comparative and polyphonic possibilities of working across languages, particularly Portuguese and French.
 I regularly collaborate with the MEMOIRS project at the University of Coimbra as a translator.